Search for extended sources in the Galactic Plane using 6 years of Fermi-Large Area Telescope Pass 8 data above 10 GeV: Fermi-LAT description and observations

 \subsection{\emph{Fermi}-LAT}

 The \emph{Fermi}-LAT is a $\gamma$-ray telescope which detects photons by conversion into electron-positron pairs in the energy range between 20 MeV to higher than 500 GeV, as described in \cite{2009ApJ...697.1071A}.
 The LAT is composed of three primary detector subsystems: a high-resolution converter/tracker (for direction measurement of the incident $\gamma$-rays), a CsI(Tl) crystal calorimeter (for energy measurement), and an anti-coincidence detector to identify the background of charged particles.
 Since the launch of the spacecraft in June 2008, the LAT event-level analysis has been periodically upgraded to take advantage of the increasing knowledge of how the \emph{Fermi}-LAT functions as well as the environment in which it operates.
 Following the Pass 7 data set, released in August 2011, Pass 8 is the latest version of the \emph{Fermi}-LAT data.
-Its development is the result of a long-term effort aimed at a comprehensive revision of the entire event-level analysis and comes closer to realizing the full scientific potential of the LAT \citep{2013arXiv1303.3514A}.
-Compared to previous iterations of the LAT event-level analysis, Pass 8 provides a greater acceptance and an improved PSF\footnote{https://www.slac.stanford.edu/exp/glast/groups/canda/lat\_Performance.htm} (with a 68~\% containment radius smaller than 0.2$^\circ$ above 10\,GeV that is nearly constant with increasing energy) which are two crucial factors for the detection of extended sources.\\
+Its development is the result of a long-term effort aimed at a comprehensive revision of the entire event-level analysis and comes closer to realizing the full scientific potential of the \emph{Fermi}-LAT \citep{2013arXiv1303.3514A}.
+Compared to previous iterations of the \emph{Fermi}-LAT event-level analysis, Pass 8 provides a greater acceptance and an improved PSF\footnote{\url{http://www.slac.stanford.edu/exp/glast/groups/canda/lat_Performance.htm}} (with a 68~\% containment radius smaller than 0.2$^\circ$ above 10\,GeV that is nearly constant with increasing energy) which are two crucial factors for the detection of extended sources.